 So you can be safe in the knowledge that your little solid shower gel is full of good quality ingredients that can look after your skin, the environment and the suppliers all in one waste-free wash.

 Mo adds: “Having that extra money to spend on ingredients really does make a difference.
 The final thing you get is a good price, good amount of content, no wastage at the end, and it just works incredibly well; it’s the way to go.”

 Even the gifts are getting naked.

-That Christmas and also Christmas 2018, the bath bomb trays were introduced and offered customers the ability to create their own pick and mix gift set, which could be wrapped up in their chosen re-usable Knot Wrap.
 As Suzie explained: “We are offering the customer a massive wealth of ideas and scope in terms of building their own gift, which is really exciting”, which meant they didn’t have to worry about the time-consuming routine of present wrapping.
 Until the trays are available all year round, you can still create a bespoke gift for any occasion with a colourful Knot Wrap.

 Naked innovations can only keep getting better!